mattlean/lean-js-app-starter/starters/react-browser-ts/README.md

 #### Step 1.
 Create a `.env` file

-This can be done with the init script:
+This can be done with the init script in the project root directory:

 ```console
 bash init.sh --skip-npm-install --skip-playwright